-As part of the proposed Carolina Crossroads project, SCDOT will further evaluate existing park-and-ride facilities in the study area and will develop a plan to identify and recommend preliminary sites for future implementation to service rideshare commuters.
+As part of the proposed Carolina Crossroads project, SCDOT completed a park-and-ride study to identify and recommend preliminary sites for future implementation to service rideshare commuters (Appendix F).
+Commitments related to park-and-ride are also outlined in Section 2.2.2.2 of this Chapter.